{{brizy_dc_image_alt imageSrc=

 This group is for guys only, providing a comfortable place for guys to talk about their grief or whatever it is they want to talk about.
 Come have lunch and hang out with the guys on the second Saturday of every month at 11:00 am, hosted in the Cottage at Quiet Oaks.
 Email us below if you have interest or want to know more.

 The heart and soul of this group is that You Are Not Alone.
 Join them on the third Thursday of every month at 2:00 pm, in the Cottage at Quiet Oaks.
-This supportive group has created beautiful relationships while sharing in their grief journeys.
-Email us if you have interest or want to know more about it.
+This supportive group finds meaning in sharing their grief journeys and is facilitated by AnnElise Bergstrom, MA, Certified in Grief Support.

 Quick Reads, Resources & Rituals